Topics Map > Digital Accessibility

 Use Canvas's Dashboard or Courses page to navigate to any course where you have the Teacher role.
 In the course navigation menu on the left, select Course accessibility checker (UDOIT).

-UDOIT will automatically scan your course (which may take a minute or two) and lists both "Errors" and "Suggestions".
-You may have to navigate to the UDOIT Home tab to see your report.
+UDOIT will automatically scan your course (which may take a minute or two).
+You may have to skip past a "Welcome" page and navigate to the UDOIT Home tab to see your report.

-Click a listed error or suggestion link to display a page with a description of the issue, a preview of where it appears in the course, and a text entry box or menu to fix the issue.
+Click the Review button to display a page with a description of the issue, a preview of where it appears in the course, and a text entry box or menu to fix the issue.
 Follow the prompts on the screen to resolve the issue—usually by entering new text or selecting a choice from a menu.

 In the example below, the alternative text provided for an image repeats the filename of the image instead of giving a full description.
-UDOIT has provided a description of why this is an issue, and a preview of the image in question.
-UDOIT provides a text entry box titled "New Alt Text" to allow you to directly fix the issue.
+UDOIT has provided a description of why this is an issue and a preview of the image in question.
+You can fix the issue directly in the text entry box titled "Edit Alternative Text" by removing the file name, inserting a succinct description of the image, and clicking Save.

 Some errors cannot be resolved in UDOIT.
-In the example below, UDOIT was not able to tell if the Kaltura media embedded in the page has captions included.
-To resolve this error, first play the media in the page and confirm if it has captions.
-If it does, click the Mark as Resolved checkbox in UDOIT.
+In the example below, UDOIT was not able to tell whether or not the video captions provided are accurate, and clicking the Scan Video for Caption Updates did not fix the issue.
+To resolve this error, first play the media in the page and confirm if it has accurate captions.
+If it does, open the Mark as Resolved drop-down menu in UDOIT, as shown below and check the box to confirm you have reviewed the issue.
+The issue will then be marked as resolved.

-If the media doesn't have captions, please reach out to the UW-Superior Canvas Team.
-Captions will need to be added to embedded media before it be used in your course.
-(Most Kaltura items will have machine-generated captions applied automatically.)
+If the video doesn't have captions, please reach out to the UW-Superior Canvas Team.
+Captions must be added to embedded media before it be used in your course.
+If the video was uploaded into Kaltura My Media and embedded into the course, it will have machine-generated captions applied automatically.
+You can edit the captions in your My Media account to make them 100% accurate if need be.

 Need Help?